Microsoft Corporation

 Search and News Advertising

 Our Search and news advertising business is designed to deliver relevant search, native, and display advertising to a global audience.
+Microsoft Copilot is a digital companion designed to inform, entertain, and inspire.
 Our Microsoft Edge browser and Bing search engine with Copilot are key tools to enable user acquisition and engagement, while our technology platform enables accelerated delivery of digital advertising solutions.
-In addition to first-party tools, we have several partnerships with companies, such as Yahoo, through which we provide and monetize search offerings.
+In addition to first-party tools, we have several partnerships with companies through which we provide and monetize search offerings.
 Growth depends on our ability to attract new users, understand intent, and match intent with relevant content on advertising offerings.

 Competition